 6. Solve for what the customer wants, not what they’re asking for

 Your customers are experts at using your product.
 They’re not necessarily experts at building it.
 It’s all too easy to optimize for the squeakiest wheels, but those you hear from the most aren’t necessarily your target audience.
-As a product manager, your job is to solve for the customer’s underlying needs, not to respond to feature requests a la carte.
+As a product manager, your job is to solve for the customer’s underlying needs, not to respond to feature requests à la carte.
 For one, you have the privilege of a birds-eye view — you don’t just see one use case, but all of them.
 For another, you enjoy the benefit of data, both historical and experimental.
 Most importantly, you should have a vision for what the product can, and should be doing, even if that’s not what it’s doing that today.
-Your customer wants a 1/4” hole.
+Your customer wants a quarter-inch hole.
 They may ask for a bigger drill bit or a stronger motor, but the right solution might ultimately be an adhesive hook.

 7. Ensure you ship v0.1 not v1.0